History of William F. Buckley Jr. in Timeline

 1955: Founded National Review

-In 1955, William F. Buckley Jr. established National Review, a magazine that became a significant voice in American conservatism by promoting fusionism.
+In 1955, William F. Buckley Jr. founded National Review, a magazine that played a significant role in the growth of the conservative movement in the United States.

 1956: Welch Launches One Man's Opinion

-In 1956, Robert Welch launched his publication One Man's Opinion, which was later renamed American Opinion in 1958, marking a year after the founding of The National Review.
+In 1956, Robert Welch launched his publication One Man's Opinion, which was later renamed American Opinion in 1958.
+This occurred one year after the founding of The National Review.

 Atlas Shrugged